arogoff/redteamscripts/README.md

 # redteamscripts - Cyber Defense Techniques

+Author: Me :)
+Made for CSEC-473 Cyber Defense Techniques's Red Team Tool

 ## To set up
 Follow these steps to set up the C2.
-Ultimately it should work in any order, but I have tested it this way
+Ultimately, it should work in any order, but I have tested it this way
 1. Start the server script
 2. Start the client script